openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

 The Response URI receives all parameters as defined by the respective Response Type.

-Additionally, the following Authorization Request parameters are defined to be returned in the Authorization Response from the Wallet to the Verifier upon receiving Authorization Response at the Response URI:
+Additionally, the following Authorization Request parameters are defined to be returned in the Authorization Response from the Wallet to the Verifier at the Response URI:

 `nonce`:
 : The value as received by the Wallet in the `nonce` Authorization Request parameter.